zwave-js/node-zwave-js/packages/core/api.md

     Supervision = 1
 }

-// Warning: (ae-missing-release-tag) "encodeApplicationNodeInformation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodeApplicationNodeInformation" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function encodeApplicationNodeInformation(nif: ApplicationNodeInformation): Buffer;

-// Warning: (ae-missing-release-tag) "encodeBitMask" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodeBitMask" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function encodeBitMask(values: readonly number[], maxValue?: number, startValue?: number): Buffer;

-// Warning: (ae-missing-release-tag) "encodeBoolean" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodeBoolean" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function encodeBoolean(val: boolean): number;

-// Warning: (ae-missing-release-tag) "encodeCCId" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodeCCId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function encodeCCId(ccId: CommandClasses, payload: Buffer, offset?: number): number;

-// Warning: (ae-missing-release-tag) "encodeCCList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodeCCList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function encodeCCList(supportedCCs: readonly CommandClasses[], controlledCCs: readonly CommandClasses[]): Buffer;

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "encodeFloatWithScale" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "encodeFloatWithScale" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function encodeFloatWithScale(value: number, scale: number, override?: {